Growing Amaranth for Edible Greens: 4 Practical Steps

 Growing Amaranth for Greens

-In many parts of the world, however, amaranth is still primarily considered a grain crop because of its small, nutty-flavored seeds.
+In many parts of the world, however, growing amaranth is still primarily considered a grain crop because of its small, nutty-flavored seeds.
 But the plant’s productive potential extends beyond grains.
 This ancient herb is covered in nutritious foliage with a flavor similar to spinach.

 Here is how to grow amaranth for greens in your backyard – or front lawn, for that matter.